 The first step to take in the kitchen is washing hands with soap and water, it might sound like a cliché, but kitchens can be one of the most likely places for you to transfer the virus into your house without knowing.

-Wash all silverware before and after use & regularly wipe down all kitchen surfaces, including counters, tabletops, and any other surface you frequently touch, like stove or microwave buttons.
+Wash all silverware before and after use & regularly wipe down all kitchen surfaces.
+This includes counters, tabletops, and any other surface you frequently touch, like stove or microwave buttons .
 Use KEBS- approved disinfectants if available.

 Wash the clothes on a regular basis with detergents and if possible, air them in the sun.
-The good news is that any detergent while properly used can kill the virus.
+Good news is that any detergent while properly used can kill the virus.

 Airing the carpets, beddings and rags in the sun has also proven to be helpful as exposing them to the sun for two hours can kill the virus

 Doorknobs are the first point of contact when entering and leaving the house.
-A good sock of the knob/door lock with an antibacterial cleaner can help keep harmful microorganisms at bay including Coronavirus.
+A nice sock of the knob/door lock with an antibacterial cleaner can help keep harmful microorganisms at bay including Coronavirus.